What does coming to the emergency care entail?

 When the examination is over the following occurs:

-• You are offered free psychological support from the crisis team and a consultation with a social worker.
+- You are offered free psychological support from the trauma team.